First Tank Guide Tank Logo

 Should I Use Redundant Filtration on My Fish Tank?

-Why Use Multiple Filters on an Aquarium?
+Why Not Use Multiple Filters on an Aquarium?

 The most common reason I give for not recommending redundant filtration on a tank is if one or more of the alternate filtration methods is not appropriate for that tank or setup.
+That is not a recommendation against redundant filtration, but rather a concern related to one of the types of filters and the aquarium setup.
+Factors from location of the tank to the fish or animals you are keeping can impact whether one form of filtration or another is appropriate for your fish tank.

 An Example of Redundant Aquarium Filtration:

-On the other hand, if you have a canister filter designed for your 120 gallon filter, and you use your canister filter, and you use a good biological media in it so that it can provide biological filtration for your 120 gallon tank, you will also have enough biological filtration to support your 120 gallon tank.
+On the other hand, if you have a canister filter designed for your 120 gallon filter, and you use your canister filter, and you use a good biological filtration media in it so that it can provide biological filtration for your 120 gallon tank, you will also have enough biological filtration to support your 120 gallon tank.

 However, as always, there are exceptions to this rule: